 “I like working with students at the college level,” he says, “but I needed some training in teaching.
 And, I missed being on that side of the desk.”

-Ross pursued a Master of Arts degree at Augsburg, a program that also includes courses from the Master of Arts in Leadership.
+Ross pursued a MAE degree at Augsburg, a program that also includes elective courses from the Master of Arts in Leadership.
 He feels that the ability to combine education and leadership courses will bring him greater opportunities for career development.

 He says he was able to apply all lessons—from note taking and study skills to teaching writing strategies to creative problem solving—to his daily work.
 “I can use my own experience and incorporate what I learn right away into my own classes as a teacher.”

 As a parent, teacher, coach, and student, Ross says Augsburg’s location and schedule fit into his life.
 “It’s never easy to go to school, but Augsburg makes it possible.”

 I came for a degree.
 I made a change for the better.

 Why would a construction and landscape worker quit his job to go to graduate school?
 For Toby, it was about making a difference.
 “I figured there were enough houses and yards.
 I wanted to do something worthwhile.”

 Toby says that being a student, a parent, and having a life outside of graduate school are all possible because Augsburg meets the needs of adult learners.
 “The flexibility in the program allows me to go to school without making sacrifices in either area.”